 Bedwell has been a Rachel's Challenge campus since 2012 when a generous grant from the Somerset Hills Education Foundation (SHEF) made it possible to implement this powerful anti-bullying initiative.
 The Rachel's Challenge program provides a sustainable, evidence-based framework for creating a positive climate and culture in schools.
-We believe that seven years of "using kind words, doing nice things, and including others" at Bedwell has resulted in a safer, more emotionally connected atmosphere where kindness and respect prevail.
+We believe that ten years of "using kind words, doing nice things, and including others" at Bedwell has resulted in a safer, more emotionally connected atmosphere where kindness and respect prevail.

 Rachel’s Challenge encourages students to start a chain reaction of compassion by acting with kindness, choosing positive influences, and looking for the best in others.
 Students who are caught in the act of demonstrating positive behavior receive a paper chain link describing their act.
 Their link gets deposited into a grade-level jar in the Bedwell lobby.
 Each Friday, one link (two on Spirit Days!) is drawn from each grade-level jar during the morning announcements.
 Those students receive a "Caught in the Act" bracelet, have their picture displayed on the front lobby bulletin board, and help with the morning announcements the following week.